Direct data-driven control with signal temporal logic specifications: Problem statement

 Intuitively, we define the \emph{order} of the system $\mbf{n}(\mf{B})$ as the minimal state dimension required in \eqref{eq:model} such that the input-output behavior of \eqref{eq:model} fully represents $\mathfrak{B}$.
-Similarly, we define the \emph{lag} of the system $\mathbf{l}(\mathfrak{B})$ as the minimal length of the observations $y_{[0,N]}$ required to always fully reconstruct the state.
-Lastly, a behavior is considered \emph{controllable} if we can steer a system to a desired trajectory in the behavior.
-Mathematical definitions of these concepts are given in \cite[Section 2.3]{MARKOVSKY202142}, and \cite[Section 1.5 and 5.2]{willems1997introduction}.
-In this paper, we do not require exact knowledge of the structure of the system, however, the results in the paper only hold if we have rough upper bounds on the lag and the order of the system \cite{markovsky2008data}.
+Similarly, we define the \emph{lag} of the system $\mathbf{l}(\mathfrak{B})$ as the minimal length of the signal $\w_{[0,N]}$ required to always fully reconstruct the state.
+Lastly, a behavior is considered \emph{controllable} if we can steer a system to a desired trajectory in the behavior, see \cite {MARKOVSKY202142}.
+We only require that we have rough upper bounds on the lag and the order of the system \cite{markovsky2008data}.

 {\textbf{Finite behaviors and concatenations. } We denote the behavior of an LTI system that only contains finite trajectories of length $T+1$ as $\Bfint{[0,T]}$, i.e.,